Leopold Freiherr von Imhof: Appointment and World War I

 Imhof was the Governor of Liechtenstein, serving from 1 April 1914 to 13 November 1918.
 He was appointed to the position by Prince Johann II only after he was unable to fulfil the mandate from the Landtag of Liechtenstein for the appointment of a Governor from Vorarlberg or Tyrol following the death of Carl von In der Maur on 11 December 1913.
 Nevertheless, he was welcomed in Liechtenstein.

 Shortly after his appointment World War I began; Imhof initially responded to this with enthusiasm and was strongly supportive of the Central Powers.
 However, as the war dragged on, Liechtenstein faced increasing food shortages and inflation.
 From 1916 Liechtenstein was embargoed by the Entente countries, which caused mass unemployment in the country.
 Imhof soon faced criticism that the measures he had taken to address the economic crisis were inadequate, and he was accused of incompetence.
 As a result, he often entered fierce debates with Wilhelm Beck, who had formed an emerging opposition group against him.
 He also faced several accusations of smuggling and hoarding for himself during the war.

+Cabinet

+The cabinet of Leopold Freiherr von Imhof served as the government of Liechtenstein from April 1, 1914, until November 13, 1918.
+It was succeeded by the Provisional Executive Committee after a political upheaval in November 1918.